 The heating values (net and gross calorific values NCV and GCV) of wood is primarily dependent on the moisture and ash content.
 At 0% ash and water (“daf”) the NCV and GCV of fuel wood are about 19 and 20 MJ/kg, respectively.
 Ash is inert during combustion and an increase in ash content results in a proportional decrease in heating value.
 According to (FAO, 2015) ash contents in biomass fuels usually range from 0.5 to 10%, for fuel wood usually between 0.5 and 2% and for other herbaceous agricultural waste lying between 5 and 10% (e.g. straw = 6%).
 The NCV and GCV of fuel wood at water content W (H(W) in MJ/kg) can be calculated according to H(W) = (Hdm*(100-W)-2.44*W)/100, with Hdm being the heating value of the wood in dry (anhydrous) state (NCV or GCV in MJ/kg), W the wood water content (% water on wet basis) and 2.44 the evaporation heat of water at 25°C (MJ/kg).
 Note that water content is not the same as moisture content (humidity), the difference being that moisture content is expressed on a dry basis while water content is expressed on a wet basis.

 Fuel wood water content may vary widely as used, primarily depending on species, drying time and climatic conditions during drying.
 Newly chopped fresh wood is made up half by water and half by wood substance.
 Once it has been dried in ambient air, the typical water content is reduced to 15-20% (FAO, 2015).
 If water content is unknown 20% may be assumed by default.
 When wood (waste) is processed into pellets the water content decreases to below 10% (e.g. 8%).
-The water content of oven-dry and torrefied wood may be even lower but the use of oven-dried and toffefied wood in small combustion appliances will likely be small, since this treatment is typically done to strengthen the wood and make it fit for use e.g. as building material.
+The water content of oven-dry and torrefied wood may be even lower but the use of oven-dried and torrefied wood in small combustion appliances will likely be small, since this treatment is typically done to strengthen the wood and make it fit for use e.g. as building material.
 FAO (2015) estimates the following typical NCVs:

-Table 3.50 Net Calorific Values for fuel woods with different moisture contentsnd 1% ash
+Table 3.50 Net Calorific Values for fuel woods with different moisture contents and 1% ash